Metallica: Through the Never: Critical reception

 Reviews of the film were positive.
-The film has an 82% "fresh" rating at Rotten Tomatoes; the consensus states: "Imaginatively shot and edited, Metallica Through the Never is an electrifying, immersive concert film, though its fictional sequences are slightly less assured."
+The film has an 82% "fresh" rating at Rotten Tomatoes based on sixty-six reviews; the consensus states: "Imaginatively shot and edited, Metallica Through the Never is an electrifying, immersive concert film, though its fictional sequences are slightly less assured."

 Peter Travers of Rolling Stone called the film "a full-throttle expression of rock & roll anarchy", and encouraged readers not to understand the plot, but to "live" it.

 Peter Rugg of The Village Voice writes that the film is "the most immersive concert film ever."

 Tristan Peterson of Metal Obsession gave a mixed review, citing "[The story] may be, in the end, irrelevant but it does deliver on some excellent visuals and atmosphere".
 However, he praised the individual qualities of both.

 Chris Tilly of IGN delivered a positive review as well, stating that it "features several truly incredible live performances that are worth the price of admission alone.
 Metallica fans will love the music, while everyone else can enjoy the amazing visuals in this unique concert movie."

 The film was nominated for a Best Music Film at the 57th Annual Grammy Awards and won a distinguished achievement award from the International 3D & Advanced Imaging Society in the "Motion Picture Documentary" category.